webhintio/hint/packages/hint/docs/contributor-guide/getting-started/development-environment.md

 yarn test
 ```

-The testing takes a a bit to complete.
+The testing takes a bit to complete.
 If any tests fail, that
 likely means one or more parts of the environment setup didn’t complete
 correctly.
 The upstream tests always pass.